yanivyacoby/harvard-cs290-instructional-materials/_posts/2023-04-21-once-per-semester.md

 > **Objectives:**
 * To **lower barriers** for help seeking by ensuring students know the course staff, their advisor(s) and senior researchers in their labs to ensure they feel comfortable enough reaching out when they need help.
+* To demystify the hidden curriculum of the Ph.D. by encouraging students to explicitly **solicit feedback** from their advisors and **learn** from more senior students' experiences in the program.
 {: .prompt-info }